Drafting Shareholder & Partnership Agreements

 - Roles of majority and minority shareholders in corporate decision-making and ongoing operations, duties and obligations, voting rights, authority to act, and other provisions

 - Development of covenants not to compete (also known as non-competition clauses or non-compete agreements) with proven non-compete attorneys.
 Why?
 If one partner or shareholder is bought out under difficult circumstances, you take a risk not having a provision in the shareholder agreement for non-competition and/or non-solicitation.
 The partner or shareholder could turn around and begin competing directly against you.

 - Options for removal of inactive or potentially harmful, divisive, and otherwise undesirable shareholder(s)

 - Procedures to designate, replace, or remove directors or officers

-- Protection of trade secrets including client lists, formulas, business plans and more
+- Protection and ownership of trade secrets and intellectual property, including client lists, formulas, business plans and more

 - Rights and limitations

 - An established procedure for dealing with buyout offers and events likely to impact ownership and control.
 This can include triggering events (such as a personal divorce, resignation, or retirement), the purchase price, how to determine the purchase price, and how the purchase price will be paid.
 The key here is that the process has been established before a problem arises, not after, which by then may be too late.

 Trust the Team With 100+ Years of Combined Experience

 Predicting specific problems and disputes while drafting partnership and shareholder agreements may be impossible, but protecting your interests through a shareholder agreement for issues that may arise is a sound legal decision well within reach.
 In today’s legal landscape, especially after the Texas Supreme Court struck down the shareholder oppression cause of action in Ritchie v.
 Rupe, shareholder agreements have also become increasingly essential for minority shareholders of closely held businesses.